-Outstanding corporate loans of the local business units of domestic banks stood at NT\$7.31 trillion at the end of 2009, decreasing by NT\$0.19 trillion over the previous year, while loans the manufacturing sector stood at NT\$3.37 trillion and accounted for the largest share of 46.05% of the total, decreasing by 0.96 percentage points.
-This reflected the slight decline of industrial concentration.
-Within credit manufacturing category, 47 the larger proportion of loans were for electronics, electric machinery and machinery-related industries, which stood at NT\$1.57 trillion and accounted for 46.71% of the total 48 (Chart 4.15).
+Outstanding corporate loans of the local business units of domestic banks stood at NT\$7.31 trillion at the end of 2009. decreasing by NT\$0.19 trillion over the previous year, while loans to the manufacturing sector stood at NT\$3.37 trillion and accounted for the largest share of 46.05% of the total, decreasing by 0.96 percentage points.
+This reflected the slight decline of industrial credit concentration.
+Within the manufacturing category, 47 the larger proportion of loans were for electronics, electric machinery and machinery-related industries, which stood at NT\$1.57 trillion and accounted for 46.71% of the total48 (Chart 4.15).